aben20807/dotfiles/README.md

 ### COC extensions in Neovim

-+ They will be installed in the first time
++ They will be automatically installed on first use of vim

 ### SSH for git